Crawford92/DeliveryData/README.md

 - Low priority: Tier 2 insights complete
 - Low priority: utilize Sheets API to pull data in automatically instead of weekly CSV update
 - Completed (6/13): Pull restaurant names from Delivery csvs, alphabetize, check for typos
+- Complted (6/16): Check attributes other than 'Restaurant Names' for input errors

 ## NOTES
 - Attributes appear in this document surrounded by single quotes 'like this'